 Providing the best lighting for a bearded dragon is very important for its health.
-Special lighting is needed to replicate the natural sunlight a bearded dragon receives in the wild.
+Special bearded dragon lighting replicates the natural sunlight in the wild.

-Just like humans, bearded dragons receive ultraviolet (or UV) radiation from the sun which is needed to maintain good health.
+Bearded dragons receive ultraviolet (or UV) radiation from the sun in order to maintain good health.
 With keeping bearded dragons as pets we need to supply artificial UV radiation by the way of specially designed light bulbs.

 Let’s go over the best lighting for a bearded dragon available today.